Lopinavir/ritonavir

 Lopinavir/ritonavir (LPV/r), sold under the brand name Kaletra among others, is a fixed-dose combination antiretroviral medication for the treatment and prevention of HIV/AIDS.
 It combines lopinavir with a low dose of ritonavir.
 It is generally recommended for use with other antiretrovirals.
 It may be used for prevention after a needlestick injury or other potential exposure.
 It is taken by mouth as a tablet, capsule, or solution.

 Common side effects include diarrhea, vomiting, feeling tired, headaches, and muscle pains.
 Severe side effects may include pancreatitis, liver problems, and high blood sugar.
 It is commonly used in pregnancy and it appears to be safe.
 Both medications are HIV protease inhibitors.
 Ritonavir functions by slowing down the breakdown of lopinavir.

-Lopinavir/ritonavir as a single medication was approved for use in the United States in 2000.
+Lopinavir/ritonavir as a combination medication was approved for use in the United States in 2000.
 It is on the World Health Organization's List of Essential Medicines.

 Medical uses

 Lopinavir/ritonavir was once a preferred combination for HIV first-line therapy in the United States.
-But due its higher pill burden compared to than other protease inhibitor-based regimens and increased gastrointestinal intolerance, it is no longer recommended to treatment-naive patients.
+But due to its higher pill burden compared to other protease inhibitor-based regimens and increased gastrointestinal intolerance, it is no longer recommended to treatment-naive patients.

 Adverse effects

 The most common adverse effects observed with lopinavir/ritonavir are diarrhea and nausea.
 In key clinical trials, moderate or severe diarrhea occurred in up to 27% of patients, and moderate/severe nausea in up to 16%.
 Other common adverse effects include abdominal pain, asthenia, headache, vomiting and, particularly in children, rash.

-Raised liver enzymes and hyperlipidemia (both hypertriglyceridemia and hypercholesterolemia) are also commonly observed during lopinavir/ritonavir treatment.

 Lopinavir/ritonavir is anticipated to have varying degrees of interaction with other medications that are also CYP3A and/or P-gp substrates.

 People with a structural heart disease, preexisting conduction system abnormalities, ischaemic heart disease, or cardiomyopathies should use lopinavir/ritonavir with caution.

-On 8 March 2011 the U.S. Food and Drug Administration notified healthcare professionals of serious health problems that have been reported in premature babies receiving lopinavir/ritonavir oral solution, probably because of its propylene glycol content.
+In March 2011, the US Food and Drug Administration (FDA) notified healthcare professionals of serious health problems that have been reported in premature babies receiving lopinavir/ritonavir oral solution, probably because of its propylene glycol content.
 They recommend the use should be avoided in premature babies.